VangBanLaNhat/Y2TB-Bot/Plugin.md

 - onload: The name of the function that will be run during plugin load.

 - loginFunc: The name of the function that will be called on successful Facebook login.

+- obb: The required directory name for the plugin is in /plugins/obb

 - author: The name of the plugin's creator.